idlesign/django-sitetables/docs/source/quickstart.rst

     def entries(request):
-        # We create table from entries queryset,
+        # We create client-side handled table from entries queryset,
         table_entries = Table(
             source=Entries.objects.filter(hidden=False),
             # We also activate some plugins.